mscaimh/eportfolio/msc_ai/numerical_analysis/Unit 4 Lecturecast - Probabilities.md

 $p = \frac{e^{-\mu} \mu^x}{x!}$

+e is the base of natural logarithms (2.7183). $\mu$ is the mean number of "successes", events or occurences. x is the number of "successes", events or occurences in question.

 ### Hypergeometric
-The hypergeometric distribution is used to calculate probabilities when sampling without replacement.
+The hypergeometric distribution is used to calculate probabilities when sampling **without replacement**.

 $p = \frac{(_kC_x) ( _{(N-k)}C _{(n-x)})}{_NC_n}$